sumitmalik51/demo-teos/ERMS-teoc-terraform-project-main-himanshu/README.md

 # TEOC Infrastructure

-This repository contains the Terraform configurations to deploy the `TEOC` service, consisting of two applications: [hello-world-frontend](https://github.com/ntsedemoorg/hello-world-front) and [hello-world-api](https://github.com/ntsedemoorg/hello-world-api).
+This repository contains the Terraform configurations to deploy the `TEOC` service.
 This Terraform repo sets up the necessary Azure infrastructure to run the applications.

 ## Project Structure

-- `applications/`
-  - `hello-world-frontend/`: Terraform configuration for deploying the frontend application.
-  - `hello-world-api/`: Terraform configuration for deploying the backend API.
 - `core-services/`
   - `app-insights/`: Terraform configuration for setting up the app-insight.
   - `app-service-plan/`: Terraform configuration for setting up the app-service-plan.